 Crieff Hydro is an amazing choice for a couple’s getaway (either just you and your partner or a group of couple friends traveling together).

-While you’ll first noticed the extensive range of activities for families when you read the brochure and the activity list, if you look a bit closer you’ll find adult only spaces like the Victorian Spa where you can laze the day away in a poolside chair.
+While you’ll first notice the extensive range of activities for families when you read the brochure and the activity list, if you look a bit closer you’ll find adult only spaces like the Victorian Spa where you can laze the day away in a poolside chair.

 There are also options for massages in the spa, as well as salon treatments.

 We’ve come as a couple every time except one and always found plenty of things we were interested in.

 Of course, you don’t have to have kids to enjoy lots of the activities – we’ve done a group dancing lesson, a lesson on how to use a Segway, band nights and trivia quizzes.